OpenVoiceOS/ovos-audio-transformer-plugin-ggwave/README.md

 Allows you to enable/disable ggwave by voice

+> When enabled by voice ggwave will stay on for **15 minutes**, after that you need to enable it again

 in a spoken interaction users may refer to this plugin several ways, our intents register ggwave as
 - ggwave
 - audio code